Groupe1Rim/DetectoRIM/README.md

 Be careful, if the two sequences studied are genetically close, this can result in the creation of a large number of chimeras.
 So make sure you have enough memory on your hard drive.

-## Create final sequene from consensus sequence
+## Create final sequence from consensus sequence

 To create a final mix sequence you have to use Consensusator.py First you have to aligned the 2 consensus sequences on the Mauve tool (http://darlinglab.org/mauve/mauve.html)